Siege of Mecca (692): Background

-With the death of the first Umayyad caliph, Muawiyah I, in April 680, the Second Fitna broke out, when the prominent Muslim leaders Abd Allah ibn al-Zubayr and Husayn ibn Ali, and the people of Medina revolted against the new caliph Yazid I. Although Husayn and the people of Medina were defeated at the Battle of Karbala in October 680 and the Battle of al-Harrah in August 683, Ibn al-Zubayr continued his opposition to Yazid from the sanctuary of Mecca, the Islamic holy city.
+With the death of the first Umayyad caliph, Mu'awiya I, in April 680, the Second Fitna broke out, when the prominent Muslim leaders Abd Allah ibn al-Zubayr and Husayn ibn Ali, and the people of Medina revolted against the new caliph Yazid I. Although Husayn and the people of Medina were defeated at the Battle of Karbala in October 680 and the Battle of al-Harra in August 683, Ibn al-Zubayr continued his opposition to Yazid from the sanctuary of Mecca, the Islamic holy city.
 Yazid's forces besieged Mecca in September 683 and bombarded the city with catapults.
 The Ka'ba caught fire during the siege, which resulted in the sacred black stone splitting into three pieces.
 Yazid died in November that year and the arrival of this news compelled Husayn ibn Numayr, the commander of the besieging army, to withdraw as he did not know whom he was fighting for.
 He offered Ibn al-Zubayr allegiance on the condition that he relocate to Syria, headquarters of the Umayyad Caliphate, but Ibn al-Zubayr refused and Ibn Numayr left with his troops.
-Yazid was succeeded by his son Muawiyah II whose authority was restricted to parts of Syria.
+Yazid was succeeded by his son Mu'awiya II whose authority was restricted to parts of Syria.

 The withdrawal of Ibn Numayr left Ibn al-Zubayr in control of the Hejaz—the western region of Arabia, where the cities of Mecca and Medina are located.
 He proclaimed himself caliph and was recognized in most of the provinces.
 He sent his governors to Egypt, Kufa, Basra, and Mosul.
 Several Syrian districts were under the control of his allies.
 Muawiyah II died after a few months and power was transferred by the pro-Umayyad Syrian tribal nobility to Marwan ibn al-Hakam.
 He defeated the pro-Zubayrid tribes of Syria at the Battle of Marj Rahit in August 684 and recaptured Egypt from Ibn al-Zubayr's governor shortly afterwards.
 Ibn al-Zubayr lost much of Iraq to the pro-Alid Mukhtar al-Thaqafi; while the Kharijites, with whom Ibn al-Zubayr had allied during the earlier siege, denounced him after he claimed the Caliphate and started undermining him.
 Although his brother Mus'ab was able to retake Iraq from Mukhtar, Kharijite insurgents captured large parts of Persia and Arabia.
 Marwan died in April 685 and his son Abd al-Malik became caliph and embarked on restoring Umayyad power.
 After quelling internal disturbances, Abd al-Malik invaded Iraq and killed Mus'ab at the Battle of Maskin in October 691.
 As a result, Ibn al-Zubayr lost control of most of his territory and was confined to the Hejaz.
 Even there, he lost Medina to Abd al-Malik's mawlā Tariq ibn Amr, who had earlier defeated a 2,000-strong Zubayrid army and taken control of the city.